Foundations of Art

 Students will learn additive, subtractive and manipulative methods of overall sculpture with a variety of methods, techniques and mediums.
 Once Sculpture is completed, students can pursue any higher level art classes, including AP Studio Art as a 3D Design student- pending teacher recommendations and qualifying grades of an A or B in Sculpture).
 Prerequisites: Foundations of Art and Creative Arts Media.

-Double period class which builds on concepts learned in previous art classes.
-Open to juniors and seniors who have successfully completed and shown exceptional ability in Foundations of Art and Creative Arts Media.
-Course selection is determined by previous art class grade point average and teacher recommendation.
-Students will develop portfolios which can be used as entrance requirement at university level and will investigate college and career options in the art field.
-Emphasis on creative interpretation of subject matter, observational drawing, figure drawing, color theory, applied design, three dimensional design, computer graphics, art history and art criticism. *Offered as RCBC Cap Course.
+A single class period to juniors and seniors who have successfully completed and shown exceptional ability in the prerequisite courses of Foundations of Art and Creative Arts Media.
+Students will develop portfolios that can be used as entrance requirements for college level art programs.
+Students will have the opportunity to explore college options and investigate career goals in the arts field.
+Creative interpretation of subject matter, observational drawing, figure drawing, color theory, applied design, sculpture, printmaking, computer graphics, art history, and art criticism are strongly emphasized in this course. *Offered as RCBC Cap Course.

 *AP Studio Art HON

 Single period class equivalent to a first year college studio art class.
 Open to seniors who have shown exceptional ability in art.
 Emphasis on critical decision making, independent studio work, investigation of formal and conceptual issues, and development of technical skills concerning the visual art elements.
 Students will be prepared to submit a portfolio of work and slides to the College Board for scoring.
 Could receive college credits or advanced placement standing depending upon their scores and policies of individual colleges. *Offered as RCBC Cap Course.
 Prerequisite: Art Major or Sculpture.